 The main goals of the experiments were threefold.
 First, the experiments were designed to examine whether adults engaged in backward-blocking reasoning using pre- and post-rating phases in Experiments 1 to 3 and pre-, mid-, and post-rating phases in Experiment 4.
 In particular, these experiments examined whether participants attributed less causality to causally redundant cues when it was revealed that another cue can produce the effect by itself.
-Second, they were devised to investigate whether and to what extent adults engaged in backwards-blocking reasoning in the context of two, three, and four objects and whether such reasoning generalizes to a novel context that used animated video sequences.
+Second, they were devised to investigate whether and to what extent adults engaged in BB reasoning in the context of two, three, and four objects and whether such reasoning generalizes to a novel context that used animated video sequences.
 Third, these experiments were designed to determine whether a Bayesian mechanism or associative mechanisms underpin causal reasoning; that is, these experiments assessed whether a Bayesian inference mechanism or one of two associative mechanisms based on the learning mechanisms of traditional RW model and modified RW models explained the findings reported here.
-To our knowledge, this was the first study to assess backwards-blocking reasoning directly by assessing the change in the rating of causally redundant cues across different phases, in the context of multiple objects and positive and negative events, and in events that use physical and computer animated objects.
+To our knowledge, this was the first study to assess BB reasoning directly by assessing the change in the rating of causally redundant cues across different phases, in the context of multiple objects and positive and negative events, and in events that use physical and computer animated objects.

 These issues were addressed by asking adults to provide pre- and post-ratings of two, three, and four objects in Experiments 1 to 3 and pre-, mid-, and post-ratings of two objects in an experiment that used animated video sequences with two objects.
 Of particular interest was whether participants provided lower pre- and post-ratings of object B—the causally redundant cue—in Experiments 1 to 3 and whether participants' ratings of object B differed across the three rating phases in Experiment 4.
-We focused on object B because backwards-blocking refers to the discounting of causally redundant cues.
+We focused on object B because BB refers to the discounting of causally redundant cues.
 We also developed and tested the predictions of a Bayesian model, the traditional RW model, and the modified RW model to determine which model best accounted for adults' causal ratings of object B across three different rating phases in Experiment 4 and to clarify the results from Experiments 1 to 3.
-Experiments 1 to 3 revealed that adults did not provide lower post-ratings of object B than pre-ratings—regardless of whether they were asked to rate two, three, or four objects—and Experiment 4 revealed that adults engaged in backwards-blocking reasoning.
+Experiments 1 to 3 revealed that adults did not provide lower post-ratings of object B than pre-ratings—regardless of whether they were asked to rate two, three, or four objects—and Experiment 4 revealed that adults engaged in BB reasoning.
 That participants’ responses to B confirmed the predictions of the Bayesian model and the modified RW model suggests that in all four experiments reported here that adults may use both Bayesian inference and associative processing when asked to reason about causal events and redundant causal cues.